Seagate/cortx-experiments/consul/docs/consulUserGuide.md

 *	Start the consul agent (server or client) using the command consul agent –config-dir=<path to your config dir>

 *	Define the bootstrap_expect option only in one server as only a single server can be present in bootstrap mode in a cluster.
+Never use bootstrap_expect option on multiple agents.

 *	Similarly start the other agents by defining the configuration file for each agent without the bootstrap_expect option.

 *	The agents will automatically join to form a cluster if the retry join addresses of the nodes in the cluster are defined correctly.
+ * i.e. "ssc-vm-XXXX.colo.seagate.com"